cerner/terra-toolkit/docs/ThemeAggregation.md

 #### Exclude (Optional)

-The `exclude` option accepts an array of glob patterns to exclude from being aggregated.
+The `exclude` option accepts an array of files to exclude from being aggregated.

 #### Theme (Optional)